EU customs charges Ireland 2026 — new €3 per item duty on parcels from outside the EU including USA and UK

 How to identify an EU-based retailer before purchasing

-Revenue has issued a specific warning: a .ie domain name, euro pricing, or an Irish-sounding brand name does not confirm that a business is based in Ireland or ships from within the EU.3
+Revenue has issued a specific warning: a .ie domain, euro pricing or an Irish-sounding brand name does not confirm a business is based in Ireland or ships from within the EU.1

-How to Verify a Retailer's Location Before Purchasing
+How to Verify a Retailer's Location Before Buying

-• Check dispatch address: Some retailers are EU-registered but ship from non-EU warehouses — the dispatch country determines customs duty, not the company registration country.
+• Check the dispatch address: some retailers are EU-registered but ship from non-EU warehouses.
+The dispatch country decides the duty, not the registration country.

-• Look for VAT registration: EU-based businesses selling to Irish consumers must be VAT registered in Ireland or the EU.
-An Irish VAT number (IE xxxxxxxx) is a strong indicator of Irish-based operations.
+• Look for VAT registration: an Irish VAT number (IE followed by digits) is a strong indicator of Irish-based operations.

-• Domain name alone is insufficient: A .ie domain can be registered by any company regardless of location.
+• Domain alone is insufficient: a .ie domain can be registered by any company regardless of location.

 Ordering from Probiotic.ie